puppetlabs/puppet-docs/source/hiera/2.0/command_line.markdown

 ---
 layout: default
-title: "Hiera 1: Command Line Usage"
+title: "Hiera 2: Command Line Usage"
 ---

 [priority_lookup]: ./lookup_types.html#priority-default
 [hash_lookup]: ./lookup_types.html#hash-merge
 [array_lookup]: ./lookup_types.html#array-merge

 Hiera provides a command line tool that's useful for verifying that your hierarchy is constructed correctly and that your data sources are returning the values you expect.
-You'll typically run the Hiera command line tool on a puppet master, making up the facts agents would normally provide the puppet master using a variety of [fact sources](#fact-sources).
+You'll typically run the Hiera command line tool on a Puppet master, making up the facts agents would normally provide the Puppet master using a variety of [fact sources](#fact-sources).

 ## Invocation